Kajukenbo AKA The First MMA

 These and many other such terms have been used to explain the martial art system called Kajukenbo.

 Kajukenbo acquired its reputation for being extremely reliable decades ago in the U.S. Territory of Hawaii.
-In the Hawaii of the 1940s, the enemy was not the ancient battlefield soldier, and it was the common street wrongdoer.
+In Hawaii in the 1940s, the enemy was not the ancient battlefield soldier, and it was the common street wrongdoer.
 Instead of swords and spears, he equipped himself with knives, clubs, and guns.
 Even when unarmed he did not combat by any guidelines.

 He punched, kicked, gouged, bit, and stomped.
-If you encountered one of these ruthless street fighters, you were in for a life or death battle.
+If you encountered one of these ruthless street fighters, you were in for a life-or-death battle.
 Kajukenbo was created to win such a fight.

-The name operates in 2 ways: “Ka” (” long life”), “Ju” (” happiness”), “Ken” (” fist”), “Bo” (” design”) or “Ka” (” karate”), “Ju” (” judo”/” JuJutsu”), “Ken” (” Kenpo”), “Bo” (Chinese Boxing Kung Fu), leading to the art’s philosophical meaning: “Through this fist style, one gains long life and happiness.”
+The name operates in 2 ways: “Ka” (” long life”), “Ju” (” happiness”), “Ken” (” fist”), “Bo” (” design”), or “Ka” (” karate”), “Ju” (” judo”/” JuJutsu”), “Ken” (” Kenpo”), “Bo” (Chinese Boxing Kung Fu), leading to the art’s philosophical meaning: “Through this fist style, one gains long life, and happiness.”

-By combining techniques from Tang Soo Do (Ka), Judo, Jujitsu (Ju), Kenpo (Ken) and Kung Fu (Bo), the Kajukenbo stylist can protect himself in numerous ways.
+By combining techniques from Tang Soo Do (Ka), Judo, Jujitsu (Ju), Kenpo (Ken), and Kung Fu (Bo), the Kajukenbo stylist can protect himself in numerous ways.
 He can use soft circular kung fu methods to avert and strike.
 Or he can use judo or jujitsu to toss an assailant to the ground or limit and manage him.
 Sr. Grand Master Tony Bowles feels that the strength of Kajukenbo remains in how these strategies are integrated.

 For instance, if the enemy punches, the Kajukenbo stylist might step into the attack at a 45-degree angle while obstructing with a soft palm block.
 He would then counter-attack with numerous rapid-fire Kenpo hand strikes followed by a judo foot sweep.